anilegin/AnonNET/README.md

-**AnonNET** is a multi-stage face anonymization pipeline designed to preserve non-identifying facial attributes (e.g., age, gender, race, and expression) while ensuring robust identity obfuscation in both static images and talking-head videos.
+**AnonNET** is a multi-stage face anonymization pipeline designed to preserve non-identifying facial attributes (e.g., age, gender, race, and expression) while ensuring robust identity obfuscation in both images and talking-head videos.
 It combines attribute-conditioned diffusion-based inpainting with landmark-free motion synthesis, making it suitable for real-world and privacy-critical video anonymization applications.

 This repository provides the implementation of AnonNET as described in our paper: